 Tarragona, an ancient Roman town dating back to the 5th century BC, is a spectacular seaside port village with ancient Roman amphitheaters, a UNESCO Monastery named El Poblet, the National Archaeological Museum, and Les Ferreres Aqueduct.
 After your time exploring the region’s historical importance, you also have warm Mediterranean beaches and gentle road biking loops to make the most of the early summer season.

-Valencia, Spain’s third-largest city behind Madrid and Barcelona, is another Roman-era port town with a colourful past.
+Valencia, Spain’s third-largest city behind Madrid and Barcelona, is another Roman-era port town with a colorful past.
 It was also settled by Romans first, then Moors around 700 AD, then by the Castilians around 1000 AD, after which point, it was fought over by various Spanish and Catalonian royalty.
-Today, Valencia is still renowned for its harbour, the fifth-largest in Europe, and its amalgamation of ancient and modern culture.
+Today Valencia is still renowned for its harbor, the fifth-largest in Europe, and its amalgamation of ancient and modern culture.
 In the city’s heart, you will discover the ultra-modern architecture of the City of the Arts and Sciences, and this modern architecture is juxtaposed with 800-year-old Churches such as the Valencia Cathedral.
 There is also a Bull Ring and a Museum of Fine Arts.
 Once you are all cultured out, you can spend the remainder of the day relaxing at Malvarrosa Beach or stocking up on food at the large central market in preparation for the coming days.
 The majority of Catalonia is renowned for Tapas.
 Valencia, however, is known for its Paella.
-Some of the best Paella can be found in the Malvarrosa region of town, near the beach, but if you want to take the hassle out of the experience, you can also take a Wine and Food Tour.
+Some of the best Paella is in the Malvarrosa region of town, near the beach, but if you want to take the hassle out of the experience, you can also take a Wine and Food Tour.

 The journey now makes its way inland to the Muntanyes de Benifassà.
 A mountainous region located about 40 minutes away from the coast.
 You have great hiking paths, road biking loops, and mountain bike trails throughout this region.
 Some of the best tracks can be found around Mirador del Barranc del Salt, a river network that runs through the middle of the park, and Portell de l’infern.
-The landscape combines rugged stone outcrops, rivers, lakes, and mountainous peaks, some reaching over 1400 meters.
+The landscape combines rugged stone outcrops, rivers, lakes, and mountainous peaks, some reaching over 4500 feet.

 Zaragoza, another 2000-year-old city on the Ebro River, is steeped in history and culture.
 The town is nestled amongst a lush mountainous landscape.
 Zaragoza will also be your first foray outside the Catalonia border into the autonomous communities of Aragon.
 The city is full of historical sites that include a Moorish Castle, Aljafería, the Basílica de Nuestra Señora del Pilar, a Botanical Garden called Parque Grande José Antonio Labordeta, and finally, the Roman Caesaraugusta.
 Apart from the history-rich inner city, you’re also rewarded with stunning landscapes in whichever direction you choose to look.
 You can undertake water activities on the river or head to the hills for more hiking or biking.
 There is also a geological anomaly nearby called the Aguarales de Valpalmas.
 This otherworldly location is the result of thousands of years of rain eating away at soft material in the rock, leaving behind what can only be described as thousands of giant anthills made of stone.

 The trip from the mountains around Montserrat back to the station in Barcelona is around an hour, meaning you have plenty of time to either undertake more activities in the highlands or enjoy the beaches in and around Barcelona.
-Apart from relaxing at the beach in Barcelona, you could also catch an FC Barcelona game at the 99 thousand seat Camp Nou, take a stroll down Las Ramblas, or explore some of the best Tapas bars in the country.
+Apart from relaxing at the beach in Barcelona, you could also catch an FC Barcelona game at the 99 000 seat Camp Nou, take a walk down Las Ramblas, or explore some of the best Tapas bars in the country.